Hereford

 first visit to Shrewsbury’s smart new ground.

-when we filtered away past the police cordon, City
+we filtered away past the police cordon, City fans realised

 Wycombe finished with all the spoils – a guaranteed